Captain Vyom: Release and reception

 The series aired in India on DD1 every Sunday 10 am in late 1998.
 The series received favorable response from audience and critics.
 It had considerable fan following in the 1990s.
 The series had rerun on SAB TV.
 In 2008, Soman expressed his willingness to star in the second season, film or video game if ever produced.

 The remastered series was uploaded as a web series from 22 June 2016 to 13 June 2017 on YouTube channel WOW TEENZ by Cosmos Maya.

 Spin-off comics

 A comics based on the television series was published by Diamond Comics in English and several other Indian languages.
 The comics maintained the storyline of the original television series.

 Future

-In June 2022, it was announced that Brewing Thoughts Pvt Ltd has acquired the remake rights of Captain Vyom from Maya Entertainment Ltd and they have announced that they will make 5 films and 5 seasoned show on the 1998 TV show.
-Really ?
+In June 2022, it was announced that Brewing Thoughts Pvt Ltd has acquired the remake rights of Captain Vyom from Maya Entertainment Ltd and they have announced that they will make 5 films and a 5 season show based on the 1998 TV show.